AOD Awards for the NSW Non-Government Sector

-Nominations are now open for the 2023 AOD Awards for the NSW Non-government Sector.
-The awards acknowledge the significant contribution of the sector in preventing and reducing alcohol and other drug related harms across NSW communities through leadership, innovative program design and delivery, and workforce dedication.
+The awards acknowledge the significant contribution of the sector in preventing and reducing alcohol and other drug related harms across NSW communities through leadership, program design and delivery, and dedicated workforce.

 Excellence in treatment